caseyamcl/dangerous_usernames/README.md

 This is simply a list dangerous usernames that you can include in your project.
 It was inspired by [this article](https://www.b-list.org/weblog/2018/feb/11/usernames/).

-It comes with a `composer.json` file and `DangerousUsernames` class for easy inclusion in PHP projects.
+It comes with a `composer.json` file and `DangerousUserNames` class for easy inclusion in PHP projects.
 But, since it is simply a _txt_ file, you can use it with any platform.

 ## Install